limhoyeon/ToothGroupNetwork/README.md

 # Data
 - We used the dataset shared in [the challenge git repository](https://github.com/abenhamadou/3DTeethSeg22_challenge).
 For more information about the data, check out the link.
+- You can also download the challenge training split data in [google drive](https://drive.google.com/drive/u/1/folders/15oP0CZM_O_-Bir18VbSM8wRUEzoyLXby)(our codes are based on this data).
 - Data consists of dental mesh obj files and corresponding ground truth json files.
 - You need to adhere to the data name format(casename_upper.obj or casename_lower.obj).
 - The directory structure of your data should look like below..